 7 Year Anniversary of Totally Barbados

-The brainchild of Totally Barbados is 37-year-old (2012) Brett Callaghan, a popular former jockey Brett Callaghan, from the Garrison Savannah racetrack in Barbados and at Woodbine racetrack in Toronto.
+The brainchild of Totally Barbados is 37-year-old (2012) Brett Callaghan, a famous former jockey Brett Callaghan, from the Garrison Savannah racetrack in Barbados and at Woodbine racetrack in Toronto.

-After retiring from the horse racing game at 24 yrs.
-Brett returned to school in Toronto to study and earn his certificate as a Microsoft Certified Systems Engineer (MCSE).
-Upon earning this certificate Brett worked at CIBC Mortgages Inc. in Toronto for the next 6 years.
+Brett retired from the horse racing game at 24 yrs and returned to school in Toronto to study and earn his certificate as a Microsoft Certified Systems Engineer (MCSE).
+Upon receiving this certificate, Brett worked at CIBC Mortgages Inc. in Toronto for the next six years.